cometbft/cometbft/spec/p2p/p2p-mempool-reqs.md

 The state of the application is updated when a commited block of transactions is delivered to the application for being executed.
-Thus, whenever a new block is committed, the list of pending transactions stored in the mempool is sent to the application to be validated against the new state of the application.
+Thus, whenever a new block is committed, the list of pending transactions stored in the mempool is updated to exclude the executed transactions and sent to the application to be validated against the new state of the application.
 Transactions that have become invalid with the new state of application are then removed from the mempool.